Entrée du Topolski Bar, 2006, Londres, Royaume-Uni, photo rjp, 2006

 Bar Topolski

-George Bernard Shaw, a friend of the painter, called him "the illusionist of black and white".
-The artist himself used to say, "I am simply driving hungrily through life with a pencil".
-He was a chronicler of the 20th century, the author of drawings immortalising the most important figures and events of the time.
-Born in Warsaw, he became associated with London, where he set up a studio under the Hungerford Bridge arches.
-He recorded almost every place on earth in his passport.
+George Bernard Shaw, a friend of the painter, called him “the illusionist of black and white”.
+The artist himself used to say, “I am simply driving hungrily through life with a pencil.”
+He was a chronicler of the twentieth century, whose drawings immortalised many of the most important figures and events of the age.
+Born in Warsaw, he became closely associated with London, where he set up a studio under the arches of Hungerford Bridge.
+His passport recorded travel to almost every corner of the globe.
 His life appears as colourful as his personality and the events he chronicled.

-Feliks Topolski was born in Warsaw on 17 August 1907 as the child of the actor Edward Topolski and Stanisława Drutowska.
+Feliks Topolski was born in Warsaw on 17 August 1907, the child of the actor Edward Topolski and Stanisława Drutowska.
 He studied at the Academy of Fine Arts in Warsaw, in the studio of Tadeusz Pruszkowski, who was his mentor and protector.
 The artist belonged to the Warsaw bohemia.
 He was also a student at the Artillery Officer Cadet School.
-He was always accompanied by the need to travel.
-He embarked on his first "Grand Tour" in 1933, visiting Moravian Ostrava, Vienna, Venice, Rome and Berlin.
+He was always driven by a need to travel.
+He embarked on his first “Grand Tour” in 1933, visiting Moravian Ostrava, Vienna, Venice, Rome and Berlin.

-The most important stop in his life turned out to be London.
-He ended up there thanks to "Wiadomości Literackie" as the newspaper's correspondent.
-He was commissioned by the paper to make a series of drawings of the silver jubilee celebrations of King George V's reign.
-The celebrations lasted for a whole week from 6 May 1935, with parades, performances, exhibitions and other events in London related to the British monarch.
-Hundreds of thousands of people reportedly attended.
+The most important stage in his life, however, proved to be London.
+He arrived there through “Wiadomości Literackie”, as the weekly’s London correspondent.
+He was commissioned by the paper to produce a series of drawings of the Silver Jubilee celebrations of the reign of King George V. The celebrations lasted for a whole week, from 6 May 1935, with parades, performances, exhibitions and other events in London associated with the British monarch.
+Hundreds of thousands of people are reported to have attended.

-Today, the place where Feliks Topolski had his London studio is home to the 'Topolski' bar.
-As the owners state in the advertising text on their website, it's a place full of art and history, where you can sit down and have a coffee during the day, and where you can come in the evening and eat pizza, drink craft beer or cider, listen to music and have a good time.
-As you enter the bar above you and next to the tables, you can interact with great art by Feliks Topolski.
-"Step inside and huddle under the historic 'Diary of a Century', a 600-metre-long mural depicting a meticulous record of unconventional London. [...]
-Topolski has everything you need to make an evening unforgettable."
+Today, the place where Feliks Topolski had his London studio is home to the “Topolski” bar.
+As the owners state in the advertising text on their website, it is a place full of art and history, where you can sit down and have a coffee during the day and where you can come in the evening to eat pizza, drink craft beer or cider, listen to music and have a good time.
+As you enter the bar, above you and beside the tables you can engage with major works by Feliks Topolski.
+“Step inside and huddle under the historic ‘Diary of a Century’, a 600-metre-long mural depicting a meticulous record of unconventional London. [...]
+Topolski has everything you need to make an evening unforgettable.”

 https://polonika.pl/polonik-tygodnia/topolski-hungerford-londyn